tjcreedy/metamate/README.md

 If the above fails, ensure that the python version that `python3` refers to in your current environment is >=3.6 (`python3 --version`).

-Finally, ensure the necessary R libraries are installed:
+Finally, ensure the necessary R libraries are installed (not necessary with the conda installation):

 ```
 Rscript -e "install.packages(c('getopt', 'ape', 'fastcluster'), repos = 'https://cloud.r-project.org')"